brookmoor/clemea2025-devwks-2478/01-Zeek-Splunk-Introduction.md

 ![Zeek to Splunk - CTB](images/Zeek-Splunk-CTB.jpg)

 One of the key advantages of CTB is that this capability can be developed by anyone who is familiar with the CTB platform architecture.
-For the rest of this Workshop, we will delve into how one can develop capabilities like this using the CTB platform and we will showcase this using
+For the rest of this Workshop, we will delve into how one can develop capabilities like this using the CTB platform and we will showcase this in this Devnet workshop.

 ### CTB Plugins